 Medium-Term Market Trend

-Over the past decade, Denmark’s auto market has experienced two key phases.
-From 2014 to 2016, the market grew steadily, rising from 189,048 new car sales in 2014 to a then-record 223,143 in 2016, a 7.6% year-on-year increase.
-The trend reversed in 2017, beginning a multi-year decline interrupted only in 2019, when sales rebounded 3.2% to new peak of 225,548.
-The COVID-19 pandemic in 2020 hit the market hard, pushing sales down 12.1% to 198,153.
-The downturn continued into 2021 (-6.4%) and 2022 (-20%), due to a global supply chain disruptions, particularly the microchip shortage, combined with a policy push towards electric vehicles (EVs), which remained costly for lower-income consumers.
+Over the past decade, Denmark’s car market has gone through two main phases.
+Between 2014 and 2016, sales expanded steadily, rising from 189,048 units in 2014 to a then-record 223,143 in 2016 (+7.6%).
+This momentum reversed in 2017, starting a multi-year decline that was briefly interrupted in 2019, when registrations increased 3.2% to a new peak of 225,548.
+The downturn deepened during the COVID-19 pandemic in 2020, when sales fell 12.1% to 198,153 units, followed by further drops in 2021 (-6.4%) and 2022 (-20%) amid global supply chain disruptions and the microchip shortage, alongside policy shifts encouraging electric vehicles (EVs).

 Tables with sales figures